-pearls produced with or without the insertion by man of a bead (5.18) by grafting (5.85), mantle tissue that eventually forms a cultured pearl sac (5.54), which in turn produces the calcium carbonate necessary for the formation of a non-nacreous cultured pearl; the mollusc being maintained in culture until the pearl is harvested.
+pearls produced with or without the insertion by human hand of a bead (5.18) by grafting (5.86), mantle tissue that eventually forms a cultured pearl sac (5.54), which in turn produces the calcium carbonate necessary for the formation of a non-nacreous cultured pearl; the mollusc being maintained in culture until the pearl is harvested.
 Cultured pearl sacs (5.54) once produced may be re-used following the harvesting of cultured pearls to produce further beaded or non-beaded non-nacreous cultured pearls.

-Non-nacreous Cultured pearls are unattached formations, secreted within a cultured pearl sac (5.56) in the interior of Strombus gigas aka Lobatus gigas (9.36) and are referred to as cultured conch pearls (5.48), which are non-nacreous pearls consisting of calcium carbonate arranged concentrically in a crossed lamellar microarchitecture.
+Non-nacreous Cultured pearls are unattached formations, secreted within a cultured pearl sac (5.56) in the interior of Aliger gigas (9.5) commonly known as Strombus gigas as well as sometimes Lobatus gigas (9.38) and are referred to as cultured conch pearls (5.48), which are non-nacreous pearls consisting of calcium carbonate arranged concentrically in a crossed lamellar microarchitecture.
 This structural characteristic usually produces a flame-like surface pattern and porcelaneous sheen.
 A natural process instigated and partially controlled by man forms the outer layers.
 This applies to all cultured non-nacreous cultured pearls whether grown with or without a bead (5.18).
 The term 'cultured' is applied to pearls that have been cultured (5.52) it is not applied to other pearls.

-Note: see Clause 2 Normative References; Convention on International Trade in Endangered Species of Wild Fauna and Flora natural pearls without a nacreous surface layer, e.g., clam pearls (5.41), conch pearls (5.48), Melo pearls (5.117), some pen pearls (5.158) and scallop pearls (5.173).
+Note: see Clause 2 Normative References; Convention on International Trade in Endangered Species of Wild Fauna and Flora natural pearls without a nacreous surface layer, e.g., clam pearls (5.41), conch pearls (5.48), Melo pearls (5.119), some pen pearls (5.162) and scallop pearls (5.177).

-5.138 Non-nacreous natural pearls
+5.141 Non-nacreous natural pearls

-Note: see Clause 2 Normative References; Convention on International Trade in Endangered Species of Wild Fauna and Flora a term used in the trade for a non-beaded (5.136) and keshi (5.103) cultured pearls.
+Note: see Clause 2 Normative References; Convention on International Trade in Endangered Species of Wild Fauna and Flora a term used in the trade for a non-beaded (5.139) and keshi (5.105) cultured pearls.

-5.139 Non-nucleated cultured pearl
+5.142Non-nucleated cultured pearl